-Time specification is about potentiality rather than actuality, and it needs its own types.
-The openEHR data_types.uri package provides such types, and is illustrated in FIGURE 10.
+Time specification is about potentiality rather than actuality, and needs its own types.
+The openEHR data_types.time_specification package provides such types, based on the HL7 types of the same names, and is illustrated in FIGURE 10.

-FIGURE 10 rm.data_types.time_specification Package
+FIGURE 10 rm.data types.time specification Package